 If you purchase common stock in this offering, you will pay more for your shares than the net tangible book value of your shares.
-As a result, you will incur immediate dilution of \$5.82 per share, representing the difference between the assumed initial public offering price of \$6.25 per share (the midpoint of the range on the cover of this prospectus) and our estimated pro forma net tangible book value per share as of June 30, 2020 of \$0.43.
+After giving effect to our sale of 470,085 shares of our common stock in this offering at an assumed public offering price of \$46.80 per share, which was the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2020, and our net tangible book value as of September 30, 2020, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$44.83 per share with respect to the net tangible book value of the common stock.
+See the section entitled "Dilution" elsewhere in this prospectus for a more detailed discussion of the dilution you will incur if you purchase common stock in this offering.
 Accordingly, should we be liquidated at our book value, you would not receive the full amount of your investment.